 (2) Does critical reflection of norms form a continuum of the norms in questions or does critical reflection instigate a break within them?
-What role does critique play for the continuity and discontinuity of a practice?”
+What role does critique play for the continuity and discontinuity of a practice?
 Are normative practices capable of learning through crisis?
 What is the collision of norms to be conceptualized?

 (3) Is there a difference between, on the one hand traditional conceptions of the application of norms and, on the other hand modern conceptions of the application of norms?
-Does the self conception?of norm-followers play a role in how they apply norms?
+Does the self-conception of norm-followers play a role in how they apply norms?

 (4) How are we to understand the impact of language on the constitution of different normative practices the GRK focuses on?
 What role do the linguistically mediated practices of reasoning and judging play with respect to the transformation of norms?
 How are we to understand language, both as a medium and an object of critique at the same time?

 These four key topics structure the common working program of the GRK.
-The GRK encompasses 14 PIs of 10 different disciplines, bringing together humanities and law studies.
+The GRK encompasses 14 participating professors of 10 different disciplines, bringing together humanities and law studies.
 It is designed to foster a broad theoretical knowledge exchange in an interdisciplinary research environment.
 The innovative research design of the GRK 2638 may be summarised as follows: